DDDmakers/violation-dashboard/README.md

 # violation-dashboard
 Purpose: The files in this repository are used to create a dashboard for the the Syracuse Department of Neighborhood and Business Development’s Division of Code Enforcement.
 The dashboard serves as the final project for Group 5 of PAI730 - Data Driven Decision Making.
-Group Members: Kokou Amouzou, Susannah Barlett, Zachary Finley, Skyler Halbritter, and Li Shao.
+Group Members: Kokou Amouzou, Susannah Barlett, Zachary Finley, and Skyler Halbritter

 The dashboard app can be deployed by using the runGitHub() function in the shiny package.